-We also ensure that we are rigorous in our attendance procedures; these are outlined in our attendance policy.
-Where a child's destination is unknown when they have left our school we ensure we carry out all necessary checks and refer them as CME using the appropriate notification form so that they can be followed up on.
+Where a child's destination is unknown when they have left our school, we ensure we carry out all necessary checks and refer them as Children Missing Education (CME), using the appropriate notification form on the Cheshire East website, so that they can be followed up on.
 Staff are aware of the trafficking of children and the importance of rigour around our attendance procedures to reduce this as a threat to our children's safety.